vhanla/SublimeTextTrans/Readme.md

 Requirements:

-- ??**Windows**: compiled SetSublimeLayered.asm to exe which is included already using FlatAssembler, only 1024 bytes binary.
+- 🪟**Windows**: compiled SetSublimeLayered.asm to exe which is included already using FlatAssembler, only 1024 bytes binary.

   Why is that?